-As of January 1, 2014, holders of general licenses will typically be required to grant a guarantee of $\[ \in \]$ 1.0 million.
-Where a general license is held solely for purposes of making offers in future license tenders the value of the guarantee will be reduced to $\[ \in \]$ 250,000.
-For holders of specific licenses, the total guarantee granted will include the $\[ \in \]$ 1.0 million general license guarantee and for each specific license held, an additional amount equal to the net income in excess of $\[ \in \]$ 1.0 million derived in the prior year from gaming activities under the specific license.
+As of January 1, 2014, holders of general licenses are typically required to grant a guarantee of ≤ 1.0 million.
+Where a general license is held solely for purposes of making offers in future license tenders the value of the guarantee is reduced to $\le 250,000$.
+For holders of specific licenses, the total guarantee granted is the ≤ 1.0 million general license guarantee and for each specific license held, an additional amount equal to the net income in excess of ≤ 1.0 million derived in the prior year from gaming activities under the specific license.